Adjust Visualizations Using the Visualizer

 System Designation Visualizer

-To change a loaded System’s color:
+To change a loaded system’s color:

-Disco Visualizer
+Disco

 • System flows and statuses

-• Has Flow / No Flow
+• Has Flow/No Flow

-• Downstream effects of system alignments
+• The downstream effects of system alignments

 Navigation Notes